Overimagine1/old-discord-font/README.md

 Alternate link if above doesn't work

 `https://overimagine1.github.io/old-discord-font/source.css`
+## BetterDiscord
+Download [the theme file](https://cdn.discordapp.com/attachments/582412074328653847/1048468116939755531/old-discord-font.theme.css) and put it into your BD theme folder.
+If you don't know how to do this, instructions are [here](https://docs.betterdiscord.app/users/guides/installing-addons/).
 ## Custom CSS / OpenAsar
 Most client mods have a Custom CSS tab.
 Paste this line into the top of your Custom CSS.
 ```css